gammasim/simtools/docs/source/databases.md

 ## Browsing the mongoDB database

-The mongoDB database can be accessed via the command line interface `mongo` or via a GUI tool like `Robo 3T` or `Studio 3T`.
+The mongoDB database can be accessed via the command-line interface `mongo` or via a GUI tool like `Robo 3T` or `Studio 3T`.